MobileRobots/amr-ros-config/description/README.md

   check_urdf urdf/pioneer-lx.urdf.xacro

+There is a Makefile in the urdf directory that converts all xacro files to plain-xml urdf and runs `check_urdf` on it.

 Display URDF visually in rviz:

-  roslaunch urdf/display.launch model:=urdf/pioneer-lx.urdf.xacro
+  roslaunch urdf/display.launch urdf:=urdf/pioneer-lx.urdf.xacro

+(Note that this is the URDF model only, there is no robot control interface and no robot data available including `tf` data.)

-Display URDF in bare bones empty gazebo world, with no control:
+Display URDF in bare bones empty gazebo world: (with no control interface yet)

   roslaunch urdf/gazebo.launch urdf:=urdf/pioneer-lx.urdf.xacro robot:=pioneer-lx